CORNET: Learning Table Formatting Rules By Example: Related Work

-Past PBE work has ranked programs using program features~\cite{ranking_program_feats} or output features~\cite{ranking_outputs}. \system{} uses a neural ranking model that combines both the rule (program) and its execution (output).
+Past work on using PBE systems on databases have shown great success in the domain of querying \cite{vldb-query, vldb-search, vldb-pbe-1} and data understanding and cleaning \cite{vldb-pbe-2}. \system{} builds upon these systems to solve the problem of data formatting.
+Past PBE work has ranked programs using program features~\cite{ranking_program_feats, vldb-search} or output features~\cite{ranking_outputs, vldb-query}. \system{} uses a neural ranking model that combines both the rule (program) and its execution (output).

 Neural approaches have previously been applied in various table tasks.
 For example, TaBERT \cite{TaBERT} and TAPAS \cite{TAPAS} are popular Sequential Question Answering systems that use a neural model to encode the table and query vector.
 TUTA \cite{TUTA} is another system for cell and table type classification tasks.
+SpreadsheetCoder \cite{spreadsheetCoder} proposes a purely predictive system for synthesizing spreadsheet formulas from tabular context.
 TabNet \cite{TabNet} uses a neuro-symbolic model to understand relational structure of data in tables by predicting cell types.
 Unlike these systems, \system{} targets the task of learning table formatting rules from examples.